5 Ways to Find Great ESL Teaching Materials on a Budget

 The Internet will quickly become your best friend when you need a new lesson plan.
 There are so many useful sites that you can work with in class, and most of them are free or very low cost.

-Apart from YouTube and FluentU, you can watch videos on Amazon, Hulu or Netflix if you have an account, which are all great options for movies and full length TV shows.
+Apart from YouTube, you can watch videos on Amazon, Hulu or Netflix if you have an account, which are all great options for movies and full length TV shows.
 With access to such a wide variety of clips, it is very simple to find something that is appropriate for your classroom.

 Teaching Resource Websites